-Make sure you introduce you board.
-The following can ass rself every time you visit a class. sist with your introduction.
-Write your name on the Hi everyone.
-I'm officer It's great to be at elementary school, with Ms./Mr class s.
-I'm excited to see all of your sm niling faces!"
-I have a amily, kids, and dogs/pets" (share some personal information to help connect with the students).
+Make sure you introduce yourself every time you visit a class.
+Write your name on the board.
+The following can assist with your introduction.

+Hi everyone.
+I'm officer .
+It's great to be at elementary school, with Ms./Mr. class.
+I'm excited to see all of your smiling faces!"
+I have a family, kids, and dogs/pets" (share some personal information to help connect with the students).